• Home

 Saul’s worldly mind

-Saul was one of those despising what is considered unsuited.
-When David told him: “Let no man’s heart fail because of him; your servant will go and fight with this Philistine”, he answered him:
+Saul was one of those who despised what is considered unsuited.
+When David told him, “Let no man’s heart fail because of him; your servant will go and fight with this Philistine”, he answered him:

 You are not able to go against this Philistine to fight with him; for you are a youth, and he a man of war from his youth” (1 Sam.
 17:33).

-There is a lesson for us here, for we also have the tendency to put our trust on human preparations and abilities, on human charisma and impressive personalities.
+There is a lesson for us here, for we also tend to put our trust in human preparations and abilities, in human charisma and impressive personalities.
 Actually, the tendency seems to be growing and turning into a dangerous trend.

 What about the preparation coming from above, the training taking place between a holy God and a common man?
 This is the way David was formed, in a place where the human eye could not penetrate.